Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Simulations

-We simulated datasets to characterize the effect of three aspects of sparse MTL settings on the performance of our proposed methods: 1) SNR which we varied by adjusting $Var({\epsilon}_{k,i})$, 2) the degree of support heterogeneity across tasks which we varied by adjusting a parameter $q$ defined below, and 3) the sample size of each task-specific dataset.
-We provide a more detailed description of the simulations in Supplemental Section~\ref{sim_scheme}.
+\paragraph{Experimental Setup} We simulated datasets to better understand the effect of four aspects of sparse MTL settings on the performance of our proposed methods: 1) the strength of correlation among covariates, 2) the degree of support heterogeneity across tasks, 3) the sample size of each task-specific dataset, and 4) the sparsity level, $s$, of the coefficient \textit{estimates}.